marsleouf/projet_infra_b2/livrable/proxy_params.md

 Then we'll use a raspberry to act like a reverse proxy.

-Once we've installed **Nginx** on it, make sure the nginx.conf file lokk exactely the same to this:
+Once we've installed **Nginx** on it, make sure the nginx.conf file look exactely the same to this:

 ```sh
 user www-data;